 Course enables students to understand the chemical and physical properties of dental materials; the use of materials in specific operative procedures; units of measure and use of various measuring devices; use and maintenance of all related equipment.

-DAT 65 Pre-Clinical/2 cr. hrs./6 periods/6 lab
+DAT 065 Pre-Clinical Procedures/2 cr. hrs./5 periods (1 lec., 4 lab)